What is the Difference between Fertilizer Derived from Organic and Synthetic Sources?

 Fertilizers come from many sources.
 Synthetically derived fertilizers are manufactured from minerals, gasses from the air and inorganic waste materials.
 Fertilizers derived from organic sources obtain their nutrients from natural sources such as microbes, organic waste, and other similar materials.

-What is Synthetic Fertilizer?
+What is Synthetically Derived Fertilizer?

-What is Organic Fertilizer?
+What is Organically Derived Fertilizer?

-Horticulture expert, Melinda Myers, reviews the differences between organic and synthetic fertilizer and how to select the right fertilizer for your lawn and garden.
+Melinda Myers, horticulture expert, reviews the differences between organic and synthetic fertilizer and how to select the right fertilizer for your lawn and garden.